 Combined orphanage and school

-In February 2017, Human Act initiated the process of establishing a combined private school and orphanage in the Lira District, Uganda.
+Human Act initiated the process of establishing a combined private school and orphanage in Northern Uganda.

 The project builds upon the legacy of Anna Marie Olet.
 She was a local visionary who following the civil war took it upon herself to care for local orphans and neglected children.